BoxFactura/pulltorefresh.js/README.md

 ➡ `distReload` (integer, default: `50`)

-After the `distTreshold` is reached and released, the element will have this height.
+After the `distThreshold` is reached and released, the element will have this height.

 ➡ `mainElement` (string, default: `body`)